 - Students can apply to the programs concurrently, or may apply to the MPH program during their first year of enrollment at Tuck.
 Both Tuck and TDI accept either the GMAT or the GRE.
-MPH application deadlines are December 1 and January 30, during the Tuck first year.
+MPH application deadline is December 1 during the Tuck first year.

 - Tuition for the MBA/MPH joint degree is based on length of the program but is approximately the same as the cost of the MBA program.

 - Financial Aid for each program is applied for separately through Tuck and the Dartmouth Financial Aid Office.